mayhazali/SGAI-Outbreak-Q-Willy1/README.md

 # SGAI - Outbreak - Q Learning AI
-This is the repository that Beaverworks' SGAI 2022 will be using to understand serious games and reinforcement learning.
+This is the repository for the MIT Beaverworks' SGAI 2022 serious games and reinforcement learning project.

 ## Team Willy I
-The best team out there.
+The best team out there!

 ## How to run
 ### VS Code version